wolfgangasdf/sfsyncbrowser/README.md

 # Introduction

 SSyncBrowser is a file synchronization and remote file browsing program.
 It supports sftp and local mounts.
-It is by far not as complete as cyberduck or winsftp, but with solid synchronization.
+It is by far not as complete as cyberduck or winsftp, but it is fast (and not much code), with solid synchronization, supports multiple bookmarks per server, and multiple protocols per server (like sftp/local mount).

-* Browse a server, view and edit files (like cyberduck/winscp).
-File synchronization happens automatically, folder not.
+* Browse a server, view and edit files.
+Use drag'n'drop between local fild browser and remote.
+* Single-file synchronization happens automatically.
-* Any folder can be synchronized quickly for data analysis etc. Very useful for offline work.
+* Any remote folder can be synchronized quickly into a cached folder, very useful for offline work.
-* It can start a ssh tunnel automatically.
+* It can start a ssh tunnel automatically if the host is not reachable directly.
-* Quicklook on mac
+* Quicklook remote files on mac.

-* You can also define "permanent syncs" for backup and syncing
+* You can define "permanent syncs" for backup and synchronization
-  * works also well with Android devices via ssh also without root (SSHelper etc) where the file attributes (time etc) sometimes can't be set.
+  * Works also well with Android devices via ssh also without root (SSHelper etc) where the file attributes (time etc) sometimes can't be set.
   * It keeps a local database to keep track of changes (remote / local) without the need for full syncs.
-  * You can define subsets for faster operation, while the same cache database is used.
+  * You can define subsets for partial syncs (faster), while the same cache database is used.

 ### More information